 This Classic Beef Stroganoff Recipe made from scratch features tender slices of steak and savory mushrooms smothered in creamy brown gravy.

 Cooking this in the Crock-Pot gets the beef super tender so that it melts in your mouth.
 That’s the secret to this Slow Cooker Beef Stroganoff.

 Making Beef Stroganoff in the Instant Pot speeds up the process, especially if you are using stew meat.

 This Ground Beef Stroganoff makes a hearty, comforting dinner the whole family will love.

 There are many ways to cook this dish.
-Sous Vide Beef Stroganoff will give you fall apart in your mouth beef while maintaining a medium rare center to the steak bites.
-The sauce is creamy, silky and has full layers of flavour.
+Sous Vide Beef Stroganoff will give you fall apart in your mouth beef while maintaining a medium-rare center to the steak bites.
+The sauce is creamy, silky, and has full layers of flavor.

-If you like the flavours of stroganoff but are looking for something a little bit different, give this Easy Beef Stroganoff Soup a try.
+If you like the flavors of stroganoff but are looking for something a little bit different, give this Easy Beef Stroganoff Soup a try.
 Yes, you read that right…soup!

-This one doesn’t exactly fit the list because it’s missing the whole “beef” thing, but if you’re looking for the flavours with a different protein, check out this Pressure Cooker Ground Turkey Stroganoff.
+This one doesn’t exactly fit the list because it’s missing the whole “beef” thing, but if you’re looking for the flavors with a different protein, check out this Pressure Cooker Ground Turkey Stroganoff.

 With Easy Keto Beef Stroganoff you get filling beef and mushrooms in a low carb creamy sauce piled atop a bed of cauliflower rice.